-(although Google's VerifyApps service does not label them as malicious, so removal due to being malicious is unlikely).
+We found a number of applications having such behavior of leading to scams through links embedded in them.
+The applications we found do not exist on Google Play anymore (although Google's VerifyApps service does not label them as malicious, so removal due to being malicious is unlikely).
 Our detection of such scam was based on certain URLs whose domains (e.g., zb1.zeroredirect1.com) are nearly always flagged by VirusTotal blacklists.
-In our automatic attribution of the attack, we found that this scam is not attributed to any of the ad libraries that we detected in Section III-D. Looking manually, some of the application's own classes were involved, and it was static links embedded in the app that led to scam pages.
+In our automatic attribution of the attack, we found that this scam is not attributed to any of the ad libraries that we detected in Section 3.
+Looking manually, some of the application's own classes were involved, and it was static links embedded in the app that led to scam pages.

 We are not sure if the developers themselves are aware that these applications are participating in propagating scams.
 It is possible that the developers simply embedded some links and host advertisements on those web pages without knowing that advertisements could lead to scam.
 On the other hand, some of these applications always seem to lead to scammy advertisements (during the time we tried them); developers may thus knowingly be participating in such scams.
-The link in the application discussed here being named "Fiestas de hoy" or "Parties today" seems to also signify this.
+The link in the application discussed here being name "Fiestas de hoy" or "Parties today" seems to also signify this.

-D. Fake Movie Player Malware
+6.6.4 Fake Movie Player Malware

 Our deployment in China also detected several instances of advertisements on Baidu and Nobot ad networks.
 These advertisements tell the user that they can play videos for free.
-An example screenshot is shown in Figure 11.
+An example screenshot is shown in Figure 10.

 Advertisements like the one at the bottom of the screenshot lead the user to either directly download a video player application, or take to a web page containing pornographic images and prompt the user to download a video player from there.
 Our system was able to trigger the ads and download the video player applications.
 These applications are however malicious and, more specifically, SMS trojans, i.e., they send SMS messages to premium numbers without users' consent.
-On
+On VirusTotal nearly 30 antiviruses detect these applications under various names such as SMSSend and SMSPay.
+Based on their permissions, some of these applications can also, apart from sending SMS messages, make calls without user confirmation, read and write SMS messages, and monitor applications running on the system.

-Fig. 11.
+Fig. 10.
 A screenshot with an ad from Nobot at the bottom.
 The ad says in Chinese that it is free to play video using your mobile phone.
 It leads to download a video player.
 The purported video player is actually an SMS trojan.